gabriel-durr/cars-in-the-garage/README.md

 <br/><br/>

-Toss out that granular state management, manual refetching...
-[Saber mais](https://tanstack.com/query/latest/docs/react/overview "Clique para ser redirecionado!").
+Toss out that granular state management, manual refetching...  <a href="https://tanstack.com/query/latest/docs/react/overview" target="_blank">Clique para ser redirecionado!</a>

 Framer Motion is a simple yet powerful motion library for React.
-It powers the amazing animations ...
-[Saber mais](https://www.framer.com/motion/ "Clique para ser redirecionado!")
+It powers the amazing animations ... <a href="https://www.framer.com/motion/" target="_blank">Clique para ser redirecionado!</a>

-JSON Web Tokens are an open, industry standard...
-[Saber mais](https://tanstack.com/query/latest/docs/react/overview "Clique para ser redirecionado!").
+JSON Web Tokens are an open, industry standard... <a href="https://tanstack.com/query/latest/docs/react/overview " target="_blank">Clique para ser redirecionado!</a>

-Render is a unified cloud to build and run all your apps and websites with free TLS certificates, global CDN, private networks and auto deploys from Git...
-[Saber mais](https://tanstack.com/query/latest/docs/react/overview "Clique para ser redirecionado!").
+Render is a unified cloud to build and run all your apps and websites with free TLS certificates, global CDN, private networks and auto deploys from Git... <a href="https://tanstack.com/query/latest/docs/react/overview" target="_blank">Clique para ser redirecionado!</a>

-The fastest way to combine your favorite tools and APIs to build the fastest sites, stores, and ...
-[Saber mais](https://tanstack.com/query/latest/docs/react/overview "Clique para ser redirecionado!").
+The fastest way to combine your favorite tools and APIs to build the fastest sites, stores, and ... <a href="https://tanstack.com/query/latest/docs/react/overview" target="_blank">Clique para ser redirecionado!</a>

 <br/> <br/> <br/>